For all your travel essentials in one place, visit our Travel Hub.

 Protect your driving

 Check your phone provider

 Here's more on the holiday essentials you need for your travel wallet.

 Buy your travel insurance as soon as you book your holiday to get the most from your cancellation cover.
 Knowing you're covered if something goes wrong can make your trip a lot less stressful; here's how to get the right cover for your holiday.

-Check your passport will be valid when you travel.
+Check your passport will be valid when you travel - with some countries asking for there to be at least 6 months left on it.
 If it won't be, apply for a new one ASAP because it can take up to six weeks to renew.

 Get your visas if the country you're visiting asks for them.
 Check the entry requirements of where you're going on the Foreign Office travel advice website.

 Cover your driving if you're taking your car, or renting a vehicle when you get there.
 Make sure you're protected if you break down, or if you have an accident.
 And check the rules on whether you need to tell your insurer or not.

 Get any vaccinations or medication you need for your destination.
 You can find out what protection you might need here.